kischmid/ma5790/Notes.md

 ### Continuous Variables
 1. Graph histograms and box plots to see distribution and outliers
-2. Correct skew (AS NEEDED) with boxcox
+2. Correct skew (AS NEEDED) with boxcox   -- Done
-3. Center and scale
+3. Center and scale   -- Done

 ### Categorical Variables
 1. Bar charts to see distribution